mzampetakis/unwordle/README.md

 Where the `dictionary_file_path` is a file that points to the dictionary to use.
 The app comes with two dictionaries:

-* en_5_letters : a dictionary with english words consisted of 5 letters
+* en_5_letters : a provided dictionary with english words consisted of 5 letters
-* gr_5_letters : a dictionary with greek words consisted of 5 letters
+* gr_5_letters : a provided dictionary with greek words consisted of 5 letters

-Dictionary is the source where unwordle retrieves words to use and also expects answeres to be one of the contained words.
+Dictionary is the source where unwordle retrieves words to use and also expects answers to be one of the contained words.
+Dictionaries contain words with the required length that our puzzle requires as a simple list of words containing a single word per line.

 ### Parameters